akhtar016/readme/README.md

 ```

 ## Use in React Web App
-To use this analytics in your react web app, you first have to initialize it into your index.js file
+After installing the analytics, to use this analytics in your react web app, you first have to initialize it into your index.js file

 ```
 import React from "react";